LizzyTrevisan/LizzyTrevisan/README.md

 ❤️ Back-End: OOP familiar with Generics, SOLID Principles, Data Sctutures and Algorithms.
 Languages: C#, C++, SQL, LINQ, Net.Framework and Windows Forms.</br>
 ❤️ Front-End: HTML, CSS,  SASS, Javascript, Json and I am learning REACt by my own at the moment.</br>
 ✨ Aspiring to become a FullStack Developer. </br>
-✨ At this stage of College, I am in process of learning Java, develop games by the Unreal Engine emulator and creating mobile apps using Adnroid Studio with Java language.
+✨ At this stage of College, I am in process of learning Java, develop games by the Unreal Engine emulator and creating mobile apps using Android Studio with Java language.

 ## About me: